SE-TINF22B6/DHBWhub/docs/SOFTWARE_REQUIREMENTS_SPECIFICATION.md

 - Estimated efforts: medium

 #### 2.2.3 Thread/Post Page
-- Create Page for a Thread/Post to be displayed with its interactions.
 - As a user, I want to be able to view a Thread/Question/Post with its comments on a single page.
+I should also be able to interact with the post on various ways like commenting, liking or sharing.

 - user stories: [Issue 67](https://github.com/SE-TINF22B6/DHBWhub/issues/67)
 - Link to mockup: n.A.